 The Coronavirus disease (COVID-19) is having a profound impact, with far-reaching implications for the way people live and work across Europe and the globe.

 Short-term effects, such as massive job losses in particular sectors, the application of reduced working hours and other measures to safeguard against redundancies, are already in place.
 Furthermore, there has been an immediate increase in the take-up of telework and other e-services.
-Several months on, economies and societies are beginning to reopen as people and businesses try to resume a new normal.
+Several months on, economies and societies are reopening with certain restrictions as people and businesses try to resume a new normal.
 At this juncture, however, it remains impossible to predict the long-term impact of this crisis on citizens and their families, countries and societies.Read less

 The impact of the COVID-19 crisis, and particularly the measures taken by national governments, have already profoundly affected the regular life and work of EuropeansRead more